linuxmint/doc-developer-guide/docs/cjs.rst

    settings.connect('changed::int_property1', (s, k) => this.setProperty(s, k, 'int'));
    settings.connect('changed::string_property2', (s, k) => this.setProperty(s, k, 'string'));

-It makes ``setProperty()`` slower of course, although that's usually not critical, but it makes the overal project faster.
+It makes ``setProperty()`` slower of course, although that's usually not critical, but it makes the overall project faster.

 The impact wasn't as significant and this optimization is probably only suited to critical paths such as windowmanager.js.